-Interfaith Witness In Resort/Leisure Settings
+Interfaith Witness In Resort and Leisure Settings Wayne Taylor

-Wayne Taylor

 Certain dynamics of a resort area make it attractive to people of non-traditional Christian values.
-Perhaps it is the laid back way of life where eccentricity is acceptable that draws people.
-Perhaps it is the heavy emphasis on having fun and being carefree, focusing on the here-and-now, which makes people more open to new ideas than when they are in their home setting.
+Perhaps it is the laid back way of life, where eccentricity is acceptable, that draws people.
+Perhaps it is the heavy emphasis on having fun and being carefree, focusing on the here and now, which makes people more open to new ideas than when they are in their home setting.

-In resort areas, you are likely to encounter a number of Christian deviations, such as Mormonism, Armstrongism, Jehovah's Witness, or extreme authoritarian cults.
-You may meet many people of the Catholic faith, or the Nation of Islam, or Sikh (pronounced "seek"), or Hindu.
+In resort areas, you are likely to encounter a number of Christian deviations, such as Mormonism, Armstrongism, Jehovah's Witnesses, or extreme authoritarian cults.
+You may meet many people of the Catholic faith, the Nation of Islam, Sikhs (pronounced "seeks"), or Hindus.
 You are most likely to encounter New Agers of every persuasion, and members of many different occult groups.

-Some of them will not be recognizable as a member of a particular group, yet, their beliefs will be vastly different from mainstream Christianity.
+Some of them will not be recognizable as a member of a particular group, yet their beliefs will be vastly different from mainstream Christianity.
 They may be tourists, children at a day camp, the waiter at the steak house, the maid at the hotel, the motel operator, or the lifeguard at the beach.
-To be effective in sharing our faith with them, it is imperative that we recognize and deal with certain dynamics.
+To be effective in sharing your faith with them, it is imperative that you recognize and deal with certain dynamics.

-1. What is the world view of the other person?
+1. What is the worldview of the person?
 Another way to ask this question is to ask what the other person assumes to be true about himself, his world, and his god.
-While Christians understand God to be personal, New Age adherents think of God as a divine essence that is within each of us, thus we are really gods.
+While Christians understand God to be personal, New Age adherents think of God as a divine essence that is within each of us, thus we are all really gods.
 Others may view the world as a cosmic struggle between the evil forces and the good forces.
-They believe these forces, sometimes thought of as spirits, or powers, can be understood, manipulated, and redirected by man.
+They believe these forces, sometimes thought of as spirits or powers, can be understood, manipulated, and redirected by man.

-If the world view of the person is not the same as that of the Christian, then it will take some time to build the foundation of understanding necessary for the witness to be effective.
+If the worldview of the person is not the same as that of the Christian, then it will take some time to build the foundation of understanding necessary for the witness to be effective.

-2. View the person to whom you are witnessing as a total person, not just "a Mormon," or "a New Ager."
-Their religious belief is their way of making sense out of a world which often does not make a lot of sense.
-Christians are aided by the Bible, their prayer time, a fellowship of believers, and the ever-present Jesus Christ.
+2. View the person to whom you are witnessing as a total person, not just a Mormon, or a New Ager.
+Their religious belief is their way of making sense of a world that often doesn't make a lot of sense.
+Christians are aided in their lives by the Bible, their prayer time, a fellowship of believers, and the ever-present Jesus Christ.
 The lost person looks to his or her support group for strength as well.
-This means that the Mormon or the New Ager is a real human with real human needs.
+This means that the Mormon or New Ager is a real human with real human needs.
 They are the kind of person Jesus died to save.
 The Christian must have compassion on these people and look for those needs to be met.
 Often, effective Christian witnessing is sharing how Christ meets the most basic needs of our human life.

-3. Try to determine the level of commitment of the person to whom you are sharing your faith.
+3. Try to determine the level of commitment of the person.
 Not everyone who is Jehovah's Witness is an active supporter of that cause.
 Some people have dropped out but still identify with the group.
-Others may have married into the group and have not made a deep commitment to the group.
+Others may have married into the group and haven't made a deep commitment to the group.
 Others may be disenfranchised and feel hurt, and fatalistically hopeless.